Azure/data-product-analytics/docs/EnterpriseScaleAnalytics-ServicePrincipal.md

 > **Note:** Take note of the output.
 It will be required for the next steps.

-## Adding additional role assigments
+## Adding additional role assignments

 For automation purposes, more role assignments are required for the service principal.
 Additional required role assignments include: